Ryunosuke1/word_impact/README.md

 ---

-This may be wrong.
-You should check the source cord.
+You should check the source cord because the readme.md may be wrong.